open/close all folders

 - In Relativity, the villain Rune has powers he obtained from an Egyptian ring.
 However, everything he knows about Egypt he learned from TV shows and movies.
 He has mummy minions because that's what an Egyptian-themed villain is supposed to have.

-- The Doctor Who story "Pyramids of Mars" features robots disguised as mummies, serving pseudo-Egyptian God and actual alien being Sutekh.
+- "Pyramids of Mars" features robots disguised as mummies, serving pseudo-Egyptian God and actual alien being Sutekh.

 - One Are You Afraid of the Dark? episode featured a Mummy that was accidentally awakened during transport to a museum.
 After running away from it in the museum for most of the show, they eventually discover that it only wants a magical ring one of the characters got from its tomb (which, of course, the bad guy tries to use himself and ends up with a Raiders of the Lost Ark-style Karmic Death).
 When the mummy puts it on, it comes back to life as a pretty girl.